swwwolf/wdbgark/README.md

 Q: How can i help?
 A: Spread a word.
 Report issues and feature requests.
 I'm open for any suggestions.
 Thanks!

+Q: How to report an issue?
+A: Feel free to report an issue using GitHub or email to me directly, but please, attach kernel-mode crash dump file.

 ## Help

 [Wiki](https://github.com/swwwolf/wdbgark/wiki) can help.